idstck/laravel-fcm/readme.md

 ### Usage

-This sample usage for sending notification with several information like title and body notification :
+This sample usage for sending notification to any devices with several information like title and body notification :
 ```php
 fcm()
     ->data([